splunk/vault-plugin-secrets-gitlab/README.md

 [![codecov-badge]][codecov]
 ![go-version-badge]

-This is a backend pluing to be used with Vault.
+This is a backend plugin to be used with Vault.
 This plugin generates [Gitlab Project Access Tokens][pat]

 - [Requirements](#requirements)
 - [Getting Started](#getting-started)